Gifts of the Spirit in Mormonism: Mode of acquisition

 While some Charismatic Christians believe that spiritual gifts are an arbitrary endowment of grace, an important Mormon idea is that spiritual gifts can be bestowed by God upon an individual through diligent seeking and righteous living.
 Some gifts are developed in the premortal existence.
 Other spiritual gifts are developed during mortal life and identified by priesthood blessings.
 For example, many Mormons receive a patriarchal blessing which can reveal some spiritual gifts by revelation.
 For those who are members of the Church of Jesus Christ of Latter-day Saints (LDS Church), this blessing is recorded and saved in the official church archives.

 In contemporary Church Of Jesus Christ Of Latter Day Saints Living, spiritual gifts are most often associated with the gift of the Holy Ghost, which is bestowed by the laying on of hands following baptism in an ordinance called confirmation.
 During the ordinance, the person being confirmed will receive the verbal admonition to "receive the Holy Ghost."
 From this point forward, the person will be entitled to the constant companionship of the Holy Spirit if they have faith in Jesus Christ and are in a state of true repentance.
 The recipient will also be entitled to receive personal revelation.

 There is no clear consensus among Mormon thinkers on whether or not non-Mormons, who have not received the gift of the Holy Ghost, can enjoy spiritual gifts.
 Early Mormon references do not stress the idea that spiritual gifts are entirely predicated on the gift of the Holy Ghost, while contemporary opinions often do.
 However, the LDS Church's official website has the following quote, "As the Prophet Joseph Smith taught, the gifts of the Spirit 'are obtained through that medium' [the Holy Ghost] and “cannot be enjoyed without the gift of the Holy Ghost. … The world in general can know nothing about them.”
-(Teachings of the Prophet Joseph Smith, comp.
-Joseph Fielding Smith, Salt Lake City: Deseret Book Co., 1938, pp. 243, 245; see also Elder Marion G. Romney in Conference Report, Apr.
-1956, p.
-72.)